mikrono/tModLoaderWiki_kr_ko/GlobalNPC.md

 ### public virtual void BuffTownNPC(ref float damageMult, ref int defense)

 Allows you to modify the stats of town NPCs.
 Useful for buffing town NPCs when certain bosses are defeated, etc.

+### public virtual void TownNPCAttackStrength(NPC npc, ref int damage, ref float knockback)

+Allows you to determine the damage and knockback of a town NPC's attack before the damage is scaled.
+(More information on scaling in GlobalNPC.BuffTownNPCs.)

+### public virtual void TownNPCAttackCooldown(NPC npc, ref int cooldown, ref int randExtraCooldown)

+Allows you to determine the cooldown between each of a town NPC's attack.
+The cooldown will be a number greater than or equal to the first parameter, and less then the sum of the two parameters.

+### public virtual void TownNPCAttackProj(NPC npc, ref int projType, ref int attackDelay)

+Allows you to determine the projectile type of a town NPC's attack, and how long it takes for the projectile to actually appear.
+This hook is only used when the town NPC has an attack type of 0 (throwing), 1 (shooting), or 2 (magic).

+### public virtual void TownNPCAttackProjSpeed(NPC npc, ref float multiplier, ref float gravityCorrection, ref float randomOffset)

+Allows you to determine the speed at which a town NPC throws a projectile when it attacks.
+Multiplier is the speed of the projectile, gravityCorrection is how much extra the projectile gets thrown upwards, and randomOffset allows you to randomize the projectile's velocity in a square centered around the original velocity.
+This hook is only used when the town NPC has an attack type of 0 (throwing), 1 (shooting), or 2 (magic).

+### public virtual void TownNPCAttackShoot(NPC npc, ref bool inBetweenShots)

+Allows you to tell the game that a town NPC has already created a projectile and will still create more projectiles as part of a single attack so that the game can animate the NPC's attack properly.
+Only used when the town NPC has an attack type of 1 (shooting).

+### public virtual void TownNPCAttackMagic(NPC npc, ref float auraLightMultiplier)

+Allows you to control the brightness of the light emitted by a town NPC's aura when it performs a magic attack.
+Only used when the town NPC has an attack type of 2 (magic)

+### public virtual void TownNPCAttackSwing(NPC npc, ref int itemWidth, ref int itemHeight)

+Allows you to determine the width and height of the item a town NPC swings when it attacks, which controls the range of the NPC's swung weapon.
+Only used when the town NPC has an attack type of 3 (swinging).